OpenEvalProject/evals/manuscripts/elife-40145/v1/manuscript.md

 Finally, overall tracking performance (as measured by the root mean squared positional error over time) matched well with subjects’ actual performance across conditions in our second experiment (Figure 4K).
 Note that, irrespective of delay, the lowest frequency perturbation was associated with the greatest positional error, since perturbations had equal peak-to-peak velocity and were therefore larger in amplitude at low frequencies.
 However, performance was most affected by the 1 Hz perturbation with a 200 ms delay, corresponding to a frequency of constructive interference.

-## Emergence of delay-specific predictive control during individual trials
+### Emergence of delay-specific predictive control during individual trials

 While not simulating the full complexity of upper-limb control, our model was intended to illustrate the interplay between intrinsic and extrinsic dynamics during tracking.
 More sophisticated models would likely exhibit qualitatively similar behavior, so long as they also incorporated extrinsic, delay-dependent feedback and intrinsic, delay-independent dynamics.
 However, in order to generate stable tracking behavior, the Smith Predictor architecture requires accurate compensation for external delays within an internal feedback loop.
 For this to be a plausible model to explain our data, the controller would need to adapt quickly to new extrinsic delay conditions that varied from trial to trial in our experiment.
 Therefore we were interested in whether we could observe such rapid adaptation of control strategies within individual trials.
 Moreover, we asked whether this adaptation was delay-specific as expected for a Smith Predictor, or could perhaps be explained by a simpler delay-independent feedback controller.

 Figure 5A,B compares schematics of two linear feedback controllers with and without the internal Smith Predictor loop.
 Both incorporate intrinsic dynamics, and as a result of extrinsic feedback delays exacerbate motor noise at frequencies given by Equation (1).
-However, the comb filter rearrangements in Figure 5C,D show how the two architectures predict different relationships between the feedback gain resulting from this intrinsic dynamics, G(iω), and the closed-loop force amplitude response to perturbations, Hforce(iω).
+However, the comb filter rearrangements in Figure 5C,D show how the two architectures predict different relationships between the feedback gain resulting from this intrinsic dynamics, $G(i\omega)$, and the closed-loop force amplitude response to perturbations, $H_{force}(i\omega)$.
 We asked how each model explained the experimental data by inferring the intrinsic dynamics that would be required to generate our observed force amplitude responses under both architectures.

 ![Figure 5.](https://cdn.elifesciences.org/articles/40145/elife-40145-fig5-v1.jpg)

-**Figure 5.:** (A) Schematic of a simple feedback controller with intrinsic gain,  and time delay, GFB(iω). (τB) A Smith Predictor with intrinsic gain, , time delay and calibrated internal feedback loop.
-(GSP(iω)C,D) Rearrangements of the two model architectures to allow derivation of the cursor response function, , and force amplitude response, Hcursor(iω).
+**Figure 5.:** (A) Schematic of a simple feedback controller with intrinsic gain, $G_{FB}(i\omega)$ and time delay, $\tau$.
+(B) A Smith Predictor with intrinsic gain, $G_{SP}(i\omega)$, time delay and calibrated internal feedback loop.
+(C,D) Rearrangements of the two model architectures to allow derivation of the cursor response function, $H_{cursor}(i\omega)$, and force amplitude response, $H_{force}(i\omega)$.
 Note that both act as ‘comb filters’ and exhibit delay-dependent submovement peaks.
 However the architectures predict different relationships between intrinsic gain and force amplitude response.
-(Hforce(iω)E) Feedback gains inferred from experimental data assuming the simple feedback controller architecture, for 5 s windows early, middle and late in each trial.
+(E) Feedback gains inferred from experimental data assuming the simple feedback controller architecture, for 5 s windows early, middle and late in each trial.
 Thick line shows average over 8 subjects.
 Note that feedback gains for different delay conditions become less similar as the trial progresses.
 (F) Feedback gains inferred from experimental data assuming the Smith Predictor architecture.
 Feedback gains for different delay conditions become more similar as trial progresses.
 (G) Delay-dependence of feedback gain (mean-squared difference between delay conditions) inferred from the two architectures.
 The analysis used a 5 s sliding window through the entire trial.
 Shading indicates s.e.m. over 8 subjects.
 (H) Phase delay of feedback gain at 1 Hz inferred from Smith Predictor architecture through trials with 0 and 200 ms delay.
 (I) Average time lag between cursor and target through trials with 0 and 200 ms delay (and no spatial perturbation).

 Figure 5E shows the intrinsic gain that a simple feedback controller would need to explain the amplitude responses observed during 5 s sections of experimental data taken from the start, middle and end of each trial.
 While the general pattern was one of low-pass filtering, the intrinsic dynamics inferred for each delay condition diverged progressively through the trial.
 Therefore we can conclude that the control strategy used by subjects was indeed adapting during a single trial, and that this adaptation was delay-specific.
 Interestingly, intrinsic feedback gains inferred using the Smith Predictor model (Figure 5F) became progressively more similar as the trial progressed.
 Therefore the adaptation process could parsimoniously be interpreted as the emergence of an appropriately-calibrated Smith Predictor with delay-independent intrinsic dynamics, as predicted by our optimal control model.
 The time-course of this adaptation (Figure 5G) was associated with a reduction in both low-frequency phase delays (Figure 5H) and the average lag of the cursor behind the target (Figure 5I), showing that subjects quickly learned to compensate for feedback delays within individual trials.

-## Movement intermittency in a non-human primate tracking task
+### Movement intermittency in a non-human primate tracking task

 The amplitude and phase responses to perturbations during human visuomotor tracking provided evidence for intrinsic low-frequency dynamics in feedback corrections, which we have interpreted in the framework of optimal state estimation.
 The schematic on the right of Figure 3A suggests how a simple Kalman filter could be implemented by neural circuitry, with two neural populations (representing position and velocity) evolving according to Equation (4) and exhibiting a resonant cross-spectral peak (Figure 3D).
 To seek further evidence for the neural implementation of such a filter we turned to intracortical recordings in non-human primates.
 We were interested in whether cyclical motor cortex trajectories could reflect the delay-independent dynamics of the two interacting neural populations described above, and thereby account for filtering of feedback responses during visuomotor tracking.